deepak-appinventiv/checkpoint_doc/docs/quivio/components/bottomSheets/sheetWithRoles.md

 # SheetWithRoles

-The `SheetWithRoles` component is a React Native component that presents a role selection interface with two options: Admin and Employee.
+The `SheetWithRoles` component is a component that presents a role selection interface with two options: Admin and Employee.
 It provides a clean, visual way for users to select their role in the application.

 ## Usage